KevinMcK100/exchange-balance-telegram-bot/README.md

 This bot allows me to solve for both these problems:

-1. A predefined list of crypto assets to track means we can sum just a subset of assets in wallet
+1. A predefined list of crypto assets to track or auto-detection of 3Commas open orders means we can sum just a subset of assets in wallet
 2. While the bot can be used to query balances ad-hoc, it also has a scheduler which will send an updated balance notification to Telegram at the same time each day

 ## Prerequisites